Job Training in Arts & Technology I

 Incentives & Real-World Experience

-An incentivized approach helps teach the value of creative work, increases self-worth, and reinforces dignity in all forms of labor.
 DAVA’s Job Training in the Arts & Technology program reflects this philosophy by offering middle and high school participants a small monthly stipend.
 This stipend recognizes students’ time, effort, and commitment while introducing them to expectations commonly found in professional environments.

 Stipends are based on attendance, participation, and personal performance.
 Each student meets regularly with their teacher for a review that includes goal setting, feedback, and reflection.
 These check-ins help students understand accountability, build professional habits, and connect effort with earned income in a supportive learning environment.